987839088534212

 • Sunday, off

-While you work the same amount of shifts each week, you get seven consecutive days off within two weeks without losing any pay.
+While you work the same number of shifts each week, you get seven consecutive days off within two weeks without losing income.

-As you can see, the block scheduling method is the best choice if traveling is a priority.
+As you can see, the block scheduling method is your best choice if traveling is a top priority.

 #4: Consistent Income

-If you are a travel nurse working per diem, you must count every shift towards your desired income.
-With typical scheduling, this type of travel nurse may be short on money and unsure whether they will get enough shifts next week.
+If you are a travel nurse working per diem, you must count every shift toward your desired income.
+With typical scheduling, this type of travel nurse may be short on money and unsure whether they will get enough shifts the following week.

 Block scheduling ensures that you have a set number of shifts in the future, which means a set salary.